A prime system with many self-joinings: Construction of the system

 Define $D_k$ to be the cylinder sets with largest defining index $k$ in $X \setminus Y$.
 More explicitly, this means that:

-The following result is standard: \begin{lem} The odometer $S$ is uniquely ergodic with respect to a probability measure $\mu$, and thus the first return map $T$ is uniquely ergodic with respect to the measure $\nu=\mu(Y)^{-1} \cdot \mu|_{Y}$. \end{lem}
+The following result is standard: \begin{lem} The odometer $S$ is uniquely ergodic with respect to a probability measure $\mu$, and thus the first return map $T$ is uniquely ergodic with respect to the measure $\nu=\mu(Y)^{-1} \cdot \mu|_{Y}$. \end{lem} It follows immediately from the construction of the set $Y$ that its measure is strictly between $0$ and $1$, and so the maps $T$ and $S$ are not obviously isomorphic.
+In fact, they are not isomorphic, as $T$ is weakly mixing (see Proposition~\ref{prop:wmix}), while $S$ has purely discrete spectrum.

 \begin{notation*}[for the systems we study throughout this article] Throughout this article, $X$ is the space defined by~\eqref{def:X}, $S$ is the odometer defined on $X$ as in~\eqref{def:S}, $\mu$ is the unique ergodic measure on this system, and $(X, \mu, S)$ is the odometer system thus defined.
 The space $Y$ is defined by~\eqref{eq:def-Y} and $(Y, \nu, T)$ is the associated uniquely ergodic system defined by the first return map. \end{notation*}